HL7/davinci-crd/input/pagecontent/hooks.md

 * The CRD Client **MAY** display to the user that the Coverage Requirements Discovery Service is unavailable.
 If additional information (e.g. number to call) is available, it **MAY** also be included in the message to the user.
 * While any 4xx or 5xx response code could be raised, the CRD Server **SHALL** use the 400 and 422 codes in a manner consistent with the FHIR RESTful Create Action, specifically:
     * 400 - Bad Request - The request is not parsable as JSON
-    * 422 - Unprocessable Entity - The request is valid JSON, but is not conformant to CDS Hooks, FHIR Resources or required profiles
+    * 422 - Unprocessable Entity - The request is valid JSON, but is not conformant to CDS Hooks, FHIR Resources, or required profiles

-The following sections describe the hooks covered by this implementation guide as well as any constraints, profiles and resources expected to be supported by conformant implementations.
+The following sections describe the hooks covered by this implementation guide as well as any constraints, profiles, and resources expected to be supported by conformant implementations.

 The hooks listed on the CDS hooks website are subject to update by the community at any time until they go through the ballot process.
 However, all substantive changes are noted in the *Change Log* section at the bottom of the page describing each hook.
 For each hook listed below, this specification identifies a specific version.
 For the sake of interoperability, implementers are expected to adhere to the interface defined in the specified version of each hook, though compatible changes from future versions can also be supported.
 CRD Servers **SHALL** handle unrecognized context elements by ignoring them.

 ##### appointment-book
 This hook is described in the CDS Hook specification [here](https://cds-hooks.hl7.org/hooks/appointment-book/2020May/appointment-book/).
 This version of the CRD implementation guide refers to version 1.0 of the hook.

-This hook would be triggered when the user of a CRD Client books a future appointment for a patient with themselves, with someone else within their organization or with another organization.
+This hook would be triggered when the user of a CRD Client books a future appointment for a patient with themselves, with someone else within their organization, or with another organization.
 (Note that whether the CRD Client will create an appointment - triggering the `appointment-book` hook - or a ServiceRequest - triggering an `order-select` or `order-sign` hook - can vary depending on the service being booked and the organizations involved.)

 Potentially relevant CRD advice related to this hook might include: